SNUBI-HyojungKim/cGDM-Clinical-Genome-Data-Model/README.md

 The proposed cGDM could serve as a data-layer infrastructure supporting the intellectual interplay between medical experts and informed decision-making.

 To get more information, and to access the cGDM as logical data model, please check our publication.
-Links to main article will be added here after publication: <>
+Links to main article: [#Clinical Genome Data Model provides Interactive Clinical Decision Support for Precision Medicine](https://www.nature.com/articles/s41598-020-58088-2)

 ## Contents